Wedding Peach

-Wedding Peach (愛天使伝説ウェディングピーチ, Ai Tenshi Densetsu Wedingu Pīchi) is a Japanese shōjo manga written by Sukehiro Tomita and illustrated by Nao Yazawa that was originally serialized in Shogakukan's Ciao magazine.
+Wedding Peach (愛天使伝説ウェディングピーチ, Ai Tenshi Densetsu Wedingu Pīchi) is a Japanese manga written by Sukehiro Tomita and illustrated by Nao Yazawa that was originally serialized in Shogakukan's Ciao magazine.
 In North America, it was translated and published by VIZ Media in its entirety, consisting of six volumes.
+The manga was later adapted into an anime television series directed by Kunihiko Yuyama that ran for 51 episodes on TV Tokyo, from April 5, 1995, to March 27, 1996, as well as two omake, Ai Tenshi Robot Wedding Peach and Ai Tenshi Sentai and a four-episode OVA sequel (Wedding Peach DX) in 1996.

-The manga was later adapted into an anime television series directed by Kunihiko Yuyama that ran for 51 episodes on TV Tokyo, from April 5, 1995 to March 27, 1996 as well as 2 omakes Ai Tenshi Robot Wedding Peach and Ai Tenshi Sentai and a 4-episode OVA sequel (Wedding Peach DX) in 1996.
+Wedding Peach Young Love, a compilation of Wedding Peach stories made specifically for the monthly magazine Shogaku Sannensei (lit.
+'Third grade elementary school student'), was released in 2004.
+It features younger-looking characters, less complex storytelling, and simpler dialogues.

-In 2004, Wedding Peach Young Love was released, a compilation of Wedding Peach stories made specifically for the monthly magazine Shogaku Sannensei ("Elementary School Third-Grader").
-To better fit the magazine's target audience, the "Young Love" version of Wedding Peach features younger-looking characters, less complex storylines, and simpler dialogue.
+In 2021, Tomita released a Visual Novel, Sequel to Wedding Peach, titled Ai Tenshi Seiki Wedding Apple.
+Which features five new women as love angels in a modern telling of where Wedding peach left off.